KazeJiyu/datatable/README.md

 }
 ```

-Notice how the `s` method is used to specify several columns of type String to the `WHERE`clause.
-Due to Java's type erasure, this trick is mandatory.
+Notice how the `s` method is used to specify that the columns concerning by the `WHERE` clause contain String instances.
+That makes possible to use tailored methods (such as `endsWith` in the above example) ; because of Java's type erasure, this trick is mandatory.
 This static method is defined in the `ColumnId` class, as well as the methods:

 - `n`: used to apply a same filter to several columns of numbers,
 - `b`: used to apply a same filter to several columns of booleans.